Trevor Howard: Career

 After a theatrical role in The Recruiting Officer (1943), Howard began working in films with an uncredited part The Way Ahead (1944), directed by Carol Reed.
 He was in a big stage hit, A Soldier for Christmas (1944), and a production of Eugene O'Neill's Anna Christie (1944).
-Howard received his first credit for The Way to the Stars (1945), playing a pilot.
+Howard received his first film credit for The Way to the Stars (1945), playing a pilot.

 Howard's performance in The Way Ahead came to the attention of David Lean, who was looking for someone to play the role of Alec in Brief Encounter (1945).
 Lean recommended him to Noël Coward, who agreed with the suggestion, and the success of the film launched Howard's film career.

 He followed it with I See a Dark Stranger (1946) with Deborah Kerr, and Green for Danger (1947), starring Alastair Sim.
 Both films were successful as was They Made Me a Fugitive (1947).
 That year British exhibitors voted Howard the 10th most popular British star at the box office.
 So Well Remembered (1948) was made with American talent and money and was a hit in Britain but lost money overall.
 Howard was reunited with Lean for The Passionate Friends (1949), but the film was not a success.

-However, The Third Man (1949), which Howard starred in alongside Orson Welles and Joseph Cotten for Carol Reed from a story by Graham Greene, was a huge international success, and became the film of which Howard was most proud.
-During filming in Vienna, Howard was keen to get to his favourite bar for a drink as soon as filming had finished for the evening.
-On one occasion Howard was in too much of a hurry to change out of his uniform as a British Army major.
-After a few drinks, he got into an argument and attracted the attention of the Military Police who detained him for impersonating a British officer.
-The MPs, being non-commissioned officers, then had to summon an officer to arrest him.
-On the lieutenant's arrival the matter was settled by an apology.